ailingnan/Week9-Handson/README.md

   - `personal_event_add` — records the parsed event title, target date, and end-to-end Claude API latency
   - `roogroups_login` — records login outcome and network latency
 - **System log integration** — all schedule events are also written to `logs/system.log` via the shared `get_logger()` utility, giving a consolidated view alongside the existing RAG pipeline and LLM generation logs.

+- - **Voice interaction logging** — extended the logging system to capture voice-related events, including speech-to-text success and failure, empty voice submission warnings, voice message send actions, and transcription latency.
+These logs are integrated into the existing monitoring pipeline to improve observability, debugging, and performance tracking of the voice interaction workflow.

 **Files modified:**
 - `app/weekly_schedule_tab.py` — added `log_schedule_event()` calls at all key actions